flow123d/flow123d/doc/design/field_evaluate.md

 ```
 This is a virtual method with implementation in Field<...> which allocates `FieldValueCache<Value>(sub_quad.eval_points())` during the first call and mark the used local points `FieldValueCache<Value>::mark_used(sub_quad)`.

-The Field<> have array of these classes, one instance for every dimension so the class should not be templated (by dimension).
+The Field<> have array of these classes, one instance for every dimension so the `FieldValueCache`
+must not be templated (by dimension).
 The only field algorithm that needs absolute coordinates is FieldFormula.
 We will pass the whole EqData fieldset to it in order to allow more complex dependencies.
 One of the fields will be 'Coordinate' or 'Position' field which just compute absolute coordinates of the local points (using the mapping).
-We will pass the whole EqData fieldset to it in order to allow more complex dependencies.
-One of the fields will be 'Coordinate' or 'Position' field which just compute absolute coordinates of the local points (using the mapping).

-**FieldValueCache**
+`FieldValueCache` has a vector with start and size of active blocks of the quadrature points.

+### FieldValueCache
 In principle this is just a table of items of type Value with dimensions: n_cached_elements x n_evaluation_points.
 Other properties to keep:
 - reference to the EvalPoints instance (therefore it should not be dim templated either)
 - dimension (probably just for checks)